 The Method of Distribution is tasked with allocating resources based on multiple layers of need and prioritization.
 As mentioned in Section 5, a minimum of 80% of CDBG funds will be spent in the most impacted and distressed zip codes and the remainder of funds may be spent within counties declared eligible for FEMA's individual and public assistance.
 Next, the funds are prioritized by programs.
 Due to the extent of the damage from the 2017 disasters, DCA is creating housing programs and an infrastructure program.
-The following displays how the funds will be allocated: Multifamily Rental Program (27% 26%), Infrastructure (32% 25%), Homeowner Rehabilitation and Reconstruction Program (1716%), HMGP (6%), Affordable Multifamily Rental Rehabilitation Program (12%), Planning (7% 9%), and administration (5%).
+The following displays how the funds will be allocated: Multifamily Rental Program (27% 26%), Infrastructure (32% 25%), Homeowner Rehabilitation and Reconstruction Program (1716%), HMGP (6%), Affordable Multifamily Rental Rehabilitation Program (12\$), Planning (7% 9%), and administration (5%).

 In order to meet HUD's requirement of expending 80% of funds in the MID areas, DCA is allocating all programmatic funding to its most-impacted and distressed zip codes. \$39,216,917 to the MID Areas and \$4,472,963 to the 15 county area.
 The \$39,216,917 will be divided between the three zip codes based on need.
 For the Infrastructure Program the MIDs and 15-county area will submit applications for consideration of funding.
 For the Homeowner Rehabilitation and Reconstruction Program, there will not be competitive allocations for the MIDs, rather direct allocations will be made.
 The Infrastructure Program will also consist of a direct allocation to the MIDs upon approval of eligible infrastructure activities.
-The MIDs will receive an initial allocation in order to get the intake centers and case managers for the Homeowner Rehabilitation Program and will update allocations for the MIDs based on that need.
+The MIDs will receive an initial allocation in order to get the intake centers and case managers for the Homeowner Rehabilitation Program in order to begin receiving applications and determining eligibility.
+DCA will be able to see the amount of demand for the Homeowner Rehabilitation and Rehabilitation Program and will update allocations for the MIDs based on that need.
 Hypothetically, after one month, if one MID receives 60 eligible applications (48%), a second receives 25 (20%), and the third MID receives 40 (32%), the funding allocations will be updated to give the first MID in the scenario a greater amount of the funds to carry out the activities and serve the homeowners based on the need illustrated; the other two communities would receive amounts proportionate to their need.